 Other Important Tips:

 Clean your engagement ring.
 I love to get a few ring shots while you’re changing clothes.
+It’s just another detail that we’ll add to your blog post.

 For the Gents…

 Guys look best in layers.
 The best possible outfit a man can wear is a nice pair of slacks, a button up that coordinates with her outfits’ colors, and a vest.
-Bonus points if you throw on a scarf for some of the shots.
+Bonus points if you throw on a scarf or nice hat for some of the shots.
 The layers are slimming, add dimension, interest, and make you look dapper and more put together.

 But it’s also important that you tailor your clothes.
 Baggy clothes will make you look bigger and less put together.
 Tailoring your shirts costs just a few bucks and is well worth it.